claragiurgiu/Phase2-Project/README.md

 ## Data

--**King County Data** We used a dataset from [King County Open Data](https://gis-kingcounty.opendata.arcgis.com/) that includes over 30K home sales from 2021-2022.
+- **King County Data** We used a dataset from [King County Open Data](https://gis-kingcounty.opendata.arcgis.com/) that includes over 30K home sales from 2021-2022.
 Variables inlcuded in this dataset include a variety of physical and environmental variables such as: $27,000 - $30,000

--**FRED Economic Data** This dataset was pulled from [Economic Research - Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/series/MORTGAGE30US).
+- **FRED Economic Data** This dataset was pulled from [Economic Research - Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/series/MORTGAGE30US).
 In includes monthly mortage rates from the past 30 years.

 ## Methods

 To perform our inferential analysis, we created a simple linear regression and a multiple linear regression.
 This model was used to examine the relationship between the price, our dependent variable, and a variety of independent variables.
+The main variables we used in the model were:

 ## Results

-- **Home Size** - Increasing footage of home by approximately 964sq.ft increases the price by a factor of 1.227 or 22.7%.
+- **Home Size** - Increasing footage of home by approximately 964sq.ft increases the price by a factor of 1.227 or <b>22.7%<b>.

 ![img](/Images/median_sqft_vs_price.png)

-- **Proximity to Seattle** - When compared to our reference point of zip code 98001, Auburn, which is associated with the city of Federal Way, we observed that relocating to zip codes located to the north and closer to Seattle, as well as more urban cities like Kirkland (98033), results in a 22.7% increase in the sale price.
+- **Proximity to Seattle** - When compared to our reference point of zip code 98001, Auburn, which is associated with the city of Federal Way, we observed that relocating to zip codes located to the north and closer to Seattle, as well as more urban cities like Kirkland (98033), results in a <b>22.7%<b> increase in the sale price.
 Conversely, if one were to remain in close proximity to Federal Way and avoid Seattle, there would be a slight decrease in sale prices.
-This is evident from the comparison to zip code 98002, which corresponds to Auburn city and resulted in a price decrease of 1.04%.
+This is evident from the comparison to zip code 98002, which corresponds to Auburn city and resulted in a price decrease of <b>1.04%<b>.

 ![img](/Images/median_zip_code.png)

-- **Construction grade quality.** - We can see that construction grade quality can negatively affect prices.
-Lower construction quality is associated with a decrease in sale price, as we can see going from 10 to 7 decreases prices by 13.3%.
+- **Construction grade quality.** - It is evident that the quality of construction has a significant impact on prices.
+A decline in construction quality is linked to a reduction in sale prices.
+The transition from a construction grade of 10 to 7 results in a decrease of <b>13.3%<b> in prices.

 ![img](/Images/median_price_grade.png)